mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 Instead, I ended up gaining more breadth and depth in JavaScript.
 I already knew Vue, but this year I learned to use Gridsome, a Vue-based static site generator.
 I used it to rewrite Is It Keto and to build [my TinyPilot sales site](https://tinypilotkvm.com).

 I also learned to use plain JavaScript more effectively.
-TinyPilot's web app [is pure JavaScript](https://github.com/mtlynch/tinypilot/tree/bf07bfe72941457cf068ca0a44c6b0d62dd9ef05/app/static/js) with no Webpack or compilation step, and I love the simplicity of it.
+TinyPilot's web app [is pure JavaScript](https://github.com/mtlynch/tinypilot/tree/bf07bfe72941457cf068ca0a44c6b0d62dd9ef05/app/static/js) with no build or compilation steps, and I appreciate how much complexity I avoid by keeping it simple.

 ## Goals for year four

 ### Grow TinyPilot to $600,000 in annual revenue

 Okay, as crazy as it sounds to go from a goal of $20k to $600k, I think this is achievable.
-TinyPilot earned $40k in January, so I'd just have to grow an average of XX% per month to reach $600k by end of year.
+TinyPilot earned $40k in January, so I'd have to grow an average of 4% per month to reach a $600k annual total.

 ### Publish six blog posts and one book

-I've distantly fantasized about self-publishing a book ever since I began working for myself, and I want to finally do it this year.
-The book will teach software developers easy ways to make their writing more effective.
-It's tentatively titled [*Refactoring English: Effective Writing for Software Developers*](https://refactoringenglish.com).
+I've distantly fantasized about self-publishing a book ever since I began working for myself.
+This year, I'm finally going to do it.

+The book will teach software developers practical ways to improve their writing.
+The tentative title is [*Refactoring English: Effective Writing for Software Developers*](https://refactoringenglish.com) (TODO: put up landing page).

 ### Automate TinyPilot management